We're here to help.

 If you find yourself reading this post, you’ve already been through the college application process once.
 You wrote the essays; you got accepted (!); you made your choice.
 But now that you’re on campus, you’ve decided that this school just isn’t for you.
 It happens!
 The mere decision to re-apply and relive this entire process is daunting unto itself, and writing a fantastic transfer essay is not an easy feat.
 The transfer essay presents new hurdles that differ from those of the standard freshman personal statement.
 Fortunately, you already know the ropes!
 We know you can handle it, but just to be eeeextra sure, we made you a guide!

-Here is the prompt for transfer students applying through the Common App (most transfer essay prompts will be very similar):
+Here is the most common prompt for transfer students applying through the Common App:

 “Please provide a statement that addresses your reasons for transferring and the objectives you hope to achieve.”
 (250-600 words)